IRFM/thermavip/README.md

 * The *Plotting* library of Thermavip SDK is a heavily modified version of [qwt](https://qwt.sourceforge.io/) library.
 * The *Image Warping* processing uses a modified version of this [Delaunay](https://github.com/paulzfm/MSTSolver/tree/master/delaunay) library written by Ken Clarkson.

+## Publications

+V. Moncada et Al., *«Software platform for imaging diagnostic exploitation applied to edge plasma physics and real-time PFC monitoring»*, Fusion Engineering and Design, Volume 190, 113528, ISSN 0920-3796, 2023

+E. Grelier et Al., *«Deep Learning-Based Process for the Automatic Detection, Tracking, and Classification of Thermal Events on the In-Vessel Components of Fusion Reactors,»* Proceedings of the 32nd Symposium on Fusion Technology, 2022.

+E. Grelier et Al., *«Deep Learning and Image Processing for the Automated Analysis of Thermal Events on the First Wall and Divertor of Fusion Reactors,»* Plasma Physics and Controlled Fusion (2022).

+H. Roche et Al., *«Commissioning of the HADES - High heAt loaD tESting - facility at CEA-IRFM,»* Proceedings of the 32nd Symposium on Fusion Technology, 2022.

+Y. Corre et Al., *«Thermographic reconstruction of heat load on the first wall of Wendelstein 7-X due to ECRH shine-through power,»* Nuclear Fusion, vol. 61, n° %1066002, 2021.

+A. Puig Sitjes et Al., *«Wendelstein 7-X Near Real-Time Image Diagnostic System for Plasma-Facing Components Protection,»* Fusion Science and Technology, vol. 74(10), pp. 1-9, 2017.

+M. Jakubowski et Al., *«Infrared imaging systems for wall protection in the W7-X stellarator (invited),»* Review of Scientific Instruments, vol. 89, n° %110E116, 2018.

 Thermavip framework and this page Copyright (c) 2023, CEA/IRFM